shinyorg/shiny/.github/ISSUE_TEMPLATE/--bug.md

 ## Feature Library

-### beta components are not fully done - issues MUST include full reproducible sample and stacktrace or they will be closed without explanation!!!
+### NON-stable components (preview, beta, etc) are not fully done - issues MUST include full reproducible sample and stacktrace or they will be closed without explanation!!!

  - [ ] Core
  - [ ] Locations